KikiBerg/pp5-ecommerce/TESTING.md

 ### Bugs
 I am not sure if these can be identified as a bugs, but wanted to document them here in order to avoid confusion:
 - On product detail page, the decrement button only starts working normally after entering a value manually.
+- Some of the fullsize screenshots for docmenting the features show the footer, or the free shipping banner where they shouldn't be.
+This is I guess a result of the fullsize screenshot function and should not be seen as mulfunctioning.
+The pages work as expexted.